tmaiaroto/li3_access/README.md

 ###AuthRbac Adapter

 This is the most complex adapter in this repository at this time.
 It's used for Role Based Access Control.
-You define a set of roles (or conditions) to match the request against, if the request matches your conditions and the user
+You define a set of roles (or conditions) to match the request against, if the request matches your conditions the adapter then checks to see if the user is authenticated with the appropriate `\lithium\security\Auth` configurations to be granted access.

+It's difficult to explain (I hope that's clear enough) so lets look at an example configuration to try and achive some clarity:

     Access::config(
         'auth_rbac' => array(